AsmaeMouncif/codexion/README.md

 **AI usage:**

+AI Usage:

-During this project, I used AI as a learning and support tool to ask general questions when I get stuck not to generate code.
+During this project, I used AI as a learning and support tool to ask general questions when I got stuck, not to generate code.
 I always read and understood the answers before applying anything myself.